-- Health and welfare benefits, such as basic medical, extended medical, dental, group life, shortterm and long-term disability, employee and family assistance program, etc. consistent with such benefits as offered in the K-12 sector generally. - Pension benefits executive employees are enrolled in either the Teachers' Pension Plan or the Municipal Pension Plan.

-In addition, upon retirement executive employees are eligible to receive a long-service recognition award (or retirement allowance) based on the following criteria:

-- A minimum of 55 years of age - · At least ten years of service with the School District - Paid time off, including an annual vacation entitlement of 35 days.
-Pursuant to the Public Sector Employers Act, carry forward of unused accumulated vacation is not permitted.
-If, however, the individual employment contract does allow for carry forward of unused accumulated vacation, then such vacation may be carried forward for one year only and at the end of that year, the unused accumulated vacation must be used in full, paid out, or a combination of the two.
+- Health and welfare benefits, such as basic medical, extended medical, dental, group life, short-term and long-term disability, employee and family assistance program, etc. consistent with such benefits as offered in the K-12 sector generally. - Pension benefits executive staff are enrolled in either the Teachers Pension Plan (Superintendent, Assistant Superintendents) or the Municipal Pension Plan (Secretary Treasurer.) - Retirement Recognition In addition, upon retirement executive staff are eligible to receive a long-service recognition gift or award based on the following criteria: \$10 value or cash per year of service to the District. - Paid time off, including an annual vacation entitlement of six weeks paid leave and Christmas vacation as scheduled in the school calendar.
+Pursuant to the Public Sector Employers Act, carry forward of unused accumulated vacation is not permitted beyond the maximum of ten days as set out in the employment contract.
+Such vacation may be carried forward for one year only and at the end of that year, the unused accumulated vacation must be used in full, paid out, or a combination of the two.

-Further, executive/senior management employees receive 10 days of paid time off annually, in addition to annual vacation entitlement, in recognition of attendance at meetings during evenings and weekends.